yunusyb/webdev-vagrant/README.md

 Usage
 ==============

 * To start up the virtual machine, run `vagrant up` in the same directory as the Vagrantfile config file (this can take a few minutes).
-As soon as it's booted you should be able to hit the URL specified after the `==> SquishyMedia VAGRANT for [$projectname]` message, and see whatever is in the `{reporoot}/htdocs` directory.
+As soon as it's booted you should be able to hit the URL specified after the `==> VAGRANT for [$projectname]` message, and see whatever is in the `{reporoot}/htdocs` directory.
 * If your application uses a MySQL database, configure your app to connect to `localhost` with the username `root` and password `root`.
 * To access the virtual machine, run `vagrant ssh`.
 That will log you into the virtual machine as the user `vagrant`.
   * In typical usage, you should only need to run database commands within the VM.
 All other work happens on your physical host computer.